harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Joji** - Son trying to get freedom turns to wrong ways and to cover it up goes even more wrong things.
 * **Kilometers and Kilometers** - A carefree bullet enthusiast takes a foriegn tourist on a motor bike road trip.
 * **Home** - A dad wants to update interms of the technology so that he can connect with his children
 * **Kunjiramaynam** - A village plagued by strange curse no one gets married or no one gets a particular brand of liquor
+* **Kanakam Kaamini Kalaham** - A duplicate jewel is lost in a lodge

 ## Marathi

 * **Astu - So Be It** - A fantastic movie about Alzheimer's disease.
 * **Take Care Good Night** - A family victim of social engineering and lost all its savings
 * **Aamhi Doghi** - An unusual friendship between step mom and daughter.